ecolabdata/ecospheres-dashboard-backend/README.md

 It will download the catalog from data.gouv.fr and update or create the rows in the various tables.
 Metrics will be computed for the current day (run it multiple days in a row to have historical depth).

+## Schema changes

+- 2024-10-08: `catalog.harvest_extras` has been deprecated, `catalog.harvest` is now used.
+Quick migration: `ALTER TABLE catalog DROP COLUMN IF EXISTS harvest_extras;`

 ## Linting

 Linting, formatting and import sorting are done automatically by [Ruff](https://docs.astral.sh/ruff/) launched by a pre-commit hook.
 So, before contributing to the repository, it is necessary to initialize the pre-commit hooks: